rtpg/django-unasyncify/docs/transformation_rules.rst

 In the above example, it might be that you want ``self.connection.get()`` in your sync variant.
 In this situation the following can give you that result::

-  connection = self.aconnection if ASYNC_TRUTH_MARKER else self.connection
+  connection = self.aconnection if IS_ASYNC else self.connection

   result = await connection.aget()